 The Healthiest Way to Enjoy Alcohol

-Before libations ever touch your lips, have these vitamins and antioxidants at the ready.
+Before you sip, have these vitamins and antioxidants at the ready:

 OMEGA-3 FATTY ACIDS